 This program provides capital and operating assistance to states to support public transportation in rural areas with populations less than 50,000, where many residents often rely on public transit to reach their destinations.
 A portion of these funds are used for intercity bus activities (5311)(f), in addition to supporting the state's Human Services Transportation Program.
-Another portion of these 5311 funds are allocated to IDOT's Consolidated Vehicle Procurement program for the purchase of paratransit vehicles used in public transit service.

-In 2021, Congress passed the Infrastructure Investment and Jobs Act, which intends to increase all aspects of federal public transportation funding.
-This infrastructure law is anticipated to increase annual 5311 and 5311(f) apportionments by 30% over a five-year span, FFY 22 through FFY 26.
+In 2021 Congress passed the Infrastructure Investment and Jobs Act, which intends to increase all aspects of federal public transportation funding.
+This infrastructure law is anticipated to increase annual 5311 and 5311(f) apportionments by 30% over a five year span, FFY22 through FFY26.